emilioMaddalena/causal-inference-studies/material/association_vs_causation.md

 All those, and many more, could be the source of the observed association.

+!!! tip "TL;DR"
+    Causation involves *intervening* on a variable $T$ to affect the distribution of another variable $Y$.

+We know flipping a light switch on will make the room get brighter.
+That's causation in action.

+The TL;DR above formalizes this notion using the language of statistics, where the flipping a switch becomes a random variable, and it getting brighter too.
+It also allows for non-deterministic mechanisms: flipping the switch will probably turn the lights on, but maybe because of poor electrical contact they won't.

+If establishing correlation is easy, establishing causation is hard.
+Sometimes impossible even if you had infinite data!

+But don't panic - with the right theory and the right tools, much can be accomplished :sunglasses:

 [^1]: Butter consumption is highly correlated with wind power generation!
 [Check it out](https://www.tylervigen.com/spurious/correlation/2205_butter-consumption_correlates-with_wind-power-generated-in-united-states).
 This whole website is dedicated to spurious correlations.